magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 In CSP, **Spaces** are environments where multi-user experiences take place.
 These virtual spaces are populated with objects and interactive elements to create rich, immersive worlds.
 At the core of these spaces are space entities, which act as the building blocks for everything you see and interact with.

- A SpaceEntity is a conceptual object that acts as a parent transform within a Space.
+ A `SpaceEntity` is a conceptual object that acts as a parent transform within a Space.
 It does not have any inherent visual representation but serves as a foundation to which child components can be added.
-These components define the visual and interactive behavior of the SpaceEntity, allowing for rich and dynamic interactions within the Space.
+These components define the visual and interactive behavior of the `SpaceEntity`, allowing for rich and dynamic interactions within the Space.

-Unlike a "container" (which implies merely holding properties), a SpaceEntity manages and integrates these properties, such as position, rotation, and scale, as part of its role in facilitating transformations and interactions in the 3D environment.
+Unlike a "container" (which implies merely holding properties), a `SpaceEntity` manages and integrates these properties, such as position, rotation, and scale, as part of its role in facilitating transformations and interactions in the 3D environment.
 Furthermore, space entities support CRUD operations for components, handle their multiplayer replication, and coordinate updates.

 ## Types of Space Entities in CSP